mislav/blog/js/_posts/2008-02-09-handling-events-on-elements.markdown

     form .actions { margin-top: .5em }
 ---

-Implementing proper event handling on your site or application is a _design_ issue, meaning there are many ways of solving a problem and choosing the right way is a matter of skill and experience.
-Today I want to talk about handling events on multiple elements because a great deal of JavaScript developers are constantly struggling to get some overcomplicated code working—usually looping over a set of elements and attaching a handler to each one.
-When they need to identify which of the targets actually triggered the event, or when they inject new elements as a result of an Ajax request and find out they need to re-apply all the handlers again, they start pulling their hairs out.
-Let’s look at an approach where we don’t need loops; we’ll simply play with _bubbles_.
-Sometimes this is called _event delegation_.
+Are you looping over a set of elements to apply the same event handler to each one?
+In this article I am are going to discuss _event delegation_, i.e. how a single event handler in the right place can be more effective than many.

 ## A common need

 Here is a simple table with nonsense data.
-Try to select some orders (rows) for processing.
-Tip: click on whole rows, not just the checkboxes.
+Try to select some rows for processing.
+Thing to note here: you can click on whole rows, not just the checkboxes.

 <div><form action=".">
   <table id="mytable" summary="nonsense data for JavaScript example">